 The type of amplifier card is indicated by the parameter FSG BOARD, and this can be viewed to verify that the amplifier is installed at all or that the correct scanner is being used.
-The current frequency of the line voltage is shown as well.
+The current frequency of the line velters is characteristic statements and the second statement frequency of the line velters is characteristic statement.